 - IT Project Analyst

 - Legal Assistant

 You will have at least 480 guided learning hours, followed by 480 practicum hours in an established business.

 The modules include:

 This course also provides a practical introduction to computerized accounting.
-You will learn not only how to set up a computerized accounting environment, but also to convert a manual accounting system to a computerized system.
-You will be working with a variety of business simulations providing hands-on experience with all aspects of work transactions in the general, payables, and receivable ledgers.
+You will learn to set up a computerized accounting environment and to convert a manual accounting system to a computerized one.
+You will work with a variety of business simulations, providing hands-on experience with all aspects of work transactions in the general, payables and receivable ledgers.

 3. Business Environment

 The aim of this module is to provide you with an understanding of different organizations, the influence of stakeholders and the relationship between businesses and the local, national and global environments.
 As part of this module, you will also consider how different market structures shape the pricing and output decisions of businesses, as well as other aspects of their behavior.

 This course aims to provide you with an understanding of where and how to access sources of finance for a business and the skills to assess the business environment, interpret financial statements and use financial information for decision making.

 This module aims to provide you with an understanding of individual and group behavior in organizations.
 You will examine current theories and their application in managing behavior in the workplace.
 You will also explore mechanisms for effective teamwork and the impact of technological innovations in organizational behavior.